plgd-dev/doc/content/en/architecture/component-overview.md

 ## CoAP Gateway

-The CoAP gateway acts act as a CoAP Client, communicating with IoT devices - CoAP Servers following the [OCF specification](https://openconnectivity.org/developer/specifications/).
-As the component diagram describes, responsibilities of the gateway are:
+The CoAP gateway acts as a CoAP Client, communicating with IoT devices - CoAP Servers following the [OCF specification](https://openconnectivity.org/developer/specifications/).
+As the component diagram describes, the responsibilities of the gateway are:

 - handle and maintain TCP connections coming from devices
 - forward [authentication and authorization requests (see 5.5.5)](https://openconnectivity.org/specs/OCF_Device_To_Cloud_Services_Specification_v2.2.1.pdf#page=15) to the Authorization Service
-- process device CRUDN operations which are by its nature forwarded to the [Resource Aggregate](#resource-aggregate) or [Resource Directory](#resource-directory)
+- process device CRUDN operations, which are by its nature forwarded to the [Resource Aggregate](#resource-aggregate) or [Resource Directory](#resource-directory)

 ![L3](/images/diagrams/component-coapgateway.svg "medium-zoom-image")